opendatasoft/ods-documentation/source/customizing_look_and_feel/06_customizing_theme/theme.rst

 Portal themes are versioned, which means that each customized new theme has a version number assigned to it.
 Once a theme is finished and made live, another version is automatically created: it is the new draft theme on which to work until it is ready to be live.

-The "Current action" drop-down menu displayed in the header indicates on which version one is currently working on.
+The *Current action* drop-down menu displayed in the header indicates on which version one is currently working on.
 It also allows to select previous themes that were already made live.

 .. admonition:: Important
    :class: important